Massey scientists fear jobs will be scrapped before 'innovation complex' opens

 • As part of a restructure and a new online-focused strategy, science degrees would no longer be offered at Albany, but at Palmerston North majoring in chemistry, earth science, ecology, environmental science, maths, microbiology, molecular genetics and biochemistry, statistics and zoology.

-• Majors in physics, plant science and marine biology would be abandoned completely.
+• Majors in physics, plant science, integrative biology and marine biology would be abandoned completely.